banama/b.github.io/categories/Archive/index.md

 ---

 <ul>
-	{% for post in site.categories.share %}
+	{% for post in site.categories.Archive %}
 	<li>
 		{{ post.date | date_to_string }} <a href="{{ post.url }}">{{ post.title }}</a >
 	</li>